Connemara: History

 The main town of Connemara is Clifden, which is surrounded by an area rich with megalithic tombs.

 The famous "Connemara Green marble" is found outcropping along a line between Streamstown and Lissoughter.
 It was a trade treasure used by the inhabitants in prehistoric times.
 It continues to be of great value today.
 It is available in large dimensional slabs suitable for buildings as well as for smaller pieces of jewellery.
-It is used for the pendant for the Chief Scout's Award, the highest award in Scouting Ireland.